-Certainly one of Antalya’s most important historical sights, Hadrian’s Gate dates back to 130 AD and was built to commemorate the visit of powerful Roman Emperor Hadrian.
-Back then Antalya was known as Attaleia and the marble and granite gate’s ornate friezes with floral motives and cornices are all visual reminders of an entirely different era.
+One of Antalya’s most important historical sights, Hadrian’s Gate dates back to 130CE and was built to commemorate the visit of powerful Roman emperor Hadrian.
+Back then, Antalya was known as Attaleia or Attalia, and the marble-and-granite gate’s ornate friezes with floral motives and cornices are all visual reminders of an entirely different era.
 The fact that the gate is the entrance to the city’s old town is also quite befitting.